Retailers offer sales and promotions throughout the year, but is there a rhyme or reason to it all?

 It’s officially summer!
 With the temperatures heating up, you might feel like escaping into the air-conditioning at your favorite mall to get some shopping done.

 A great time to do that is over the July 4th long weekend where most retailers will have items on sale.
-And the deals can be substantial, particularly on large appliances and mattresses.
+And the deals can be substantial, particularly on large appliances, mattresses and outdoor gear.

 And then there’s the Nordstrom Anniversary Sale, which is great for deals on mid-to-high-end apparel, accessories and beauty brands.